paragraphs by THVV unless indicated

 - Criticized and refined the initial design, and selected a subset of the ideal solution for first implementation, through a series of design and management conversations.
 The revised design was ideally documented in MSPM sections or MCBs or MTBs, but not always.
 Sometimes, after publication of an MTB, we held design review meetings and published follow-up MTBs describing issues raised and their solution.
 Depending on the size of the project, more or fewer documents would be written.
 This was the exciting part.

-- Obtained formal approval for the feature.
+- Obtained formal project approval for the feature.
 At first, this was from Bob Daley.
 Later, from the Multics Change Review Board.
 There might be iteration at this point.

 - Implemented, debugged, and tested a first version.
 More design iteration happened sometimes during this process, and sometimes additional design documents were produced.
 If major changes to the original design developed during coding, additional MCRs were sometimes submitted.